The perfect first class for your new puppy!!!

 Why is this class free?
 In 2013, Laurie added a puppy to her family (Blitz).
 They had a difficult time finding an appropriate puppy class for him.
 And because of this, an idea was born.
 Laurie met with her veterinarian and her business manager and pitched the idea of free puppy classes.
 They loved the concept and we began conducting free puppy classes at Utah Dog Park -- Airport with the support both of the staff there and of the Animal Care Center.
 In May 2018, we had completely outgrown the space and moved to our current location in the Millcreek area.

-Puppies are expensive!
-That's why the class is free.
+Another reason -- puppies are expensive!
 We are human and think a lot of different things about our puppies that prevent us from going to a class -- this puppy is easy, I've raised puppies before, we have another dog, etc. -- but the reality is that it takes a village to raise a puppy and we strive to create that village for our students.